 Dr. Fulkerson has authored many scientific articles, chapters and books on patellofemoral pain.
 He has served on or is serving on the Board of Directors of Orthopedic Associates of Hartford, PC; the Arthroscopy Association of North America; the Greater Hartford Orthopedic Education and Research Foundation; the Litchfield Land Trust and the journal Arthroscopy.
-He has been team doctor for U.S. Olympic Ice Hockey, the NHL Hartford Whalers, and the AHL Hartford Wolfpack and is Clinical Professor of Orthopedic Surgery at the University of Connecticut School of Medicine.
+He has been team doctor for U.S. Olympic Ice Hockey, the NHL Hartford Whalers, and the AHL Hartford Wolfpack and is Professor of Orthopedic Surgery, Yale University.

 Dr. Farr, a practicing orthopaedic surgeon with OrthoIndy, is the Medical Director of the Cartilage Restoration Center of Indiana, a board member of the Cartilage Research Foundation, general board member of the International Cartilage Repair Society and Voluntary Clinical Professor of Orthopaedic Surgery at Indiana University School of Medicine.
 He is the treasurer of the International Patellofemoral Study Group and is the fellowship director for the OrthoIndy sports medicine fellowship.
 He is active in clinical investigation of new cartilage restoration and knee technology and has special interest in their applications in the patellofemoral compartment.
 He lectures nationally and internationally on patellofemoral and cartilage topics, as well as publishing in this area, both in journals and books.